Cap-go/website/content/blog/appcenter-migration.md

 ## Next Steps

 You've migrated from App Center to Capgo, utilizing the Live Updates and Native Builds features before removing all App Center dependencies.
 This is just the beginning of what you can use Capgo for.
-Explore the rest of the service includes Automations (multiple environments and native configurations), App Store Publishing (build native apps in the cloud then deploy them directly to the app stores), and the Cloud CLI use Capgo inside your CI/CD platform of choice (such as Azure DevOps, GitLab, Jenkins, and more).
+Explore the rest of the service includes Automations (multiple environments and native configurations).
+App Store Publishing (build native apps in the cloud then deploy them directly to the app stores), and the Cloud CLI use Capgo inside your CI/CD platform of choice (such as Azure DevOps, GitLab, Jenkins, and more).

 ## Bonus: Automatic send app update